-- Grade 3 Information Handling: Prepare new files; identify and process inactive files; record documentation movements. - Grade 3 Communication: Respond to telephone, oral and written requests for information; draft routine correspondence; handle sensitive inquiries with tact and discretion. - Grade 3 Enterprise: Clarify specific needs of client/other employees; provide information and advice; follow-up on client/employee needs; clarify the nature of a verbal message; identify options for resolution and act accordingly. - Grade 3 Technology: Maintain equipment; train others in the use of office equipment; select appropriate media; establish document structure; produce documents. - Grade 3 Organisational: Co-ordinate own work routine with others; make and record appointments on behalf of others; make travel and accommodation bookings in line with given itinerary. - Grade 3 Team: Clarify tasks to achieve group goals; negotiate allocation of tasks; monitor own completion of allocated tasks. - Grade 3 Business Financial: Reconcile accounts to balance; prepare bank reconciliations; document and lodge takings at bank; receive and document payment/takings; dispatch statements to debtors; follow up and record outstanding accounts; dispatch payments to creditors; maintain stock control records. - (f) A Clerical & Administrative Employee Grade 4 position is described as follows:
+Information Handling: Prepare new files; identify and process inactive files; record documentation movements.

+Communication: Respond to telephone, oral and written requests for information; draft routine correspondence; handle sensitive inquiries with tact and discretion.

+Enterprise: Clarify specific needs of client/other employees; provide information and advice; follow-up on client/employee needs; clarify the nature of a verbal message; identify options for resolution and act accordingly.

+Technology: Maintain equipment; train others in the use of office equipment; select appropriate media; establish document structure; produce documents.

+Organisational: Co-ordinate own work routine with others; make and record appointments on behalf of others; make travel and accommodation bookings in line with given itinerary.

+Team: Clarify tasks to achieve group goals; negotiate allocation of tasks; monitor own completion of allocated tasks.

+Business Financial: Reconcile accounts to balance; prepare bank reconciliations; document and lodge takings at bank; receive and document payment/takings; dispatch statements to debtors; follow up and record outstanding accounts; dispatch payments to creditors; maintain stock control records.
-- (i) The employee may be required to work without supervision, with general guidance on progress and outcomes sought.
-Responsibility for the organisation of the work of others may be involved. - (ii) An employee at this grade applies knowledge with depth in some areas and a broad range of skills.
-There is a wide range of tasks, and the range and choice of actions required will usually be complex. - (iii) An employee at this grade applies competencies usually applied within routines, methods and procedures where discretion and judgement is required, for both self and others.

-Indicative tasks an employee at this level may perform are as follows:
+- (a) The employee may be required to work without supervision, with general guidance on progress and outcomes sought.
+Responsibility for the organisation of the work of others may be involved. - (b) An employee at this grade applies knowledge with depth in some areas and a broad range of skills.
+There is a wide range of tasks, and the range and choice of actions required will usually be complex. - (c) An employee at this grade applies competencies usually applied within routines, methods and procedures where discretion and judgement is required, for both self and others. - (d) Indicative tasks an employee at this level may perform are as follows:

-- Grade 4 Information Handling: Categorise files; ensure efficient distribution of files and records; maintain security of filing system; train others in the operation of the filing system; compile report; identify information source(s) inside and outside the organisation. - Grade 4 Communication: Receive and process a request for information; identify information source(s); compose report/correspondence. - Grade 4 Enterprise: Provide information on current service provision and resource allocation within area of responsibility; identify trends in client requirements. - Grade 4 Technology: Maintain storage media; devise and maintain filing system; set printer for document requirements when various setups are available; design document format; assist and train network users; shutdown network equipment. - Grade 4 Organisational: Manage diary on behalf of others; assist with appointment preparation and follow up for others; organise business itinerary; make meeting arrangements; record minutes of meeting; identify credit facilities; prepare content of documentation for meetings. - Grade 4 Team: Plan work for the team; allocate tasks to members of the team; provide training for team members. - Grade 4 Business Financial: Prepare financial reports; draft financial forecasts/budgets; undertake and document costing procedures. - (g) A Clerical & Administrative Employee Grade 5 position is described as follows: - (i) The employee may be supervised by professional staff and may be responsible for the planning and management of the work of others. - (ii) An employee at this grade applies knowledge with substantial depth in some areas, and a range of skills, which may be varied or highly specific.
-The employee may receive assistance with specific problems. - (iii) An employee at this grade applies knowledge and skills independently and non-routinely.
-Judgement and initiative are required.

-Indicative tasks an employee at this level may perform are as follows:
+Information Handling: Categorise files; ensure efficient distribution of files and records; maintain security of filing system; train others in the operation of the filing system; compile report; identify information source(s) inside and outside the organisation.

+Communication: Receive and process a request for information; identify information source(s); compose report/correspondence.

+Enterprise: Provide information on current service provision and resource allocation within area of responsibility; identify trends in client requirements.

+Technology: Maintain storage media; devise and maintain filing system; set printer for document requirements when various setups are available; design document format; assist and train network users; shutdown network equipment.

+Organisational: Manage diary on behalf of others; assist with appointment preparation and follow up for others; organise business itinerary; make meeting arrangements; record minutes of meeting; identify credit facilities; prepare content of documentation for meetings.

+Team: Plan work for the team; allocate tasks to members of the team; provide training for team members.

+Business Financial: Prepare financial reports; draft financial forecasts/budgets; undertake and document costing procedures.

+- (a) The employee may be supervised by professional staff and may be responsible for the planning and management of the work of others. - (b) An employee at this grade applies knowledge with substantial depth in some areas, and a range of skills, which may be varied or highly specific.
+The employee may receive assistance with specific problems. - (c) An employee at this grade applies knowledge and skills independently and nonroutinely.
+Judgement and initiative are required. - (d) Indicative tasks an employee at this level may perform are as follows:

-Grade 5 - Information Handling: Implement new/improved system; update incoming publications; circulate publications; identify information source(s) inside and outside the organisation.
+Information Handling: Implement new/improved system; update incoming publications; circulate publications; identify information source(s) inside and outside the organisation.